jperez3/tf-proxmox-vm-module/README.md

 #### Proxmox

-* Provisioning two host at a time is a no go.
-I speculate it's something to do with the proxmox api, but I'm not quite sure.
-Help would be greatly appreciated
+* Provisioning two VMs at a time is not working at this time.
+It looks like there is problem when the proxmox provider requests the next `vmid`.
+I have created an [issue](https://github.com/Telmate/terraform-provider-proxmox/issues/45) for this problem.

 #### Terraform